David Chaum: Other contributions

 1991, with Torben Pedersen, he demonstrated a well-cited zero-knowledge proof of a DDH tuple.
 This proof is particularly useful as it can prove proper reencryption of an ElGamal ciphertext.

 Chaum contributed to an important commitment scheme which is often attributed to Pedersen.
 In fact, Pedersen, in his 1991 paper, cites a rump session talk on an unpublished paper by Jurjen Bos and Chaum for the scheme.
 It appeared even earlier in a paper by Chaum, Damgard, and Jeroen van de Graaf.

 In 1993 with Stefan Brands, Chaum introduced the concept of a distance-bounding protocol.

+In 2019, he was one of the speakers at the fifth Ethereum developer conference, which was held in Japan.

+In July 2024, Chaum sat down with Vitalik Buterin, co-founder of Ethereum for a panel on the future of privacy at Plasmacon conference at the United Nations University in Tokyo, Japan.